-If there is no pre-ID label available for a student, the testing school must ensure that all required student demographic information is gridded, as directed in the SAT School Day Coordinator Manual in the Conduct the Preadministration Session section.
+If there is no pre-ID label available for a student, the testing school must ensure that all required student demographic information is gridded, as directed in Conduct the Preadministration Session on page 43 of this manual.
 Make sure all information gridded is clear and accurate.
 Even when a pre-ID label is affixed to the answer sheet, it is still necessary to manually enter student demographic information as a double check.